KokonutGamer/libman-api/README.md

 - [X] Update POST methods to return a proper response
 - [X] Update PUT methods to return a proper response
 - [X] Update DELETE methods to return a proper response
+- [ ] Incorporate Lombok to reduce boilerplate on entities
 - [ ] Update the `Book` entity to handle different states, such as available, on hold, and unavailable
 - [ ] Change `BookController` structure to handle links with different states
 - [ ] Build new controllers implementing Hypermedia as the Engine of Application State (HATEOAS)